Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials.

 -

-Add code to set the
+Add the declaration

 Add required class header files and namespaces